x

 OM60 STUDIO BOXES

-From Maida Vale, London to Omirou, Athens…the studio became portable.
+From Maida Vale, London to Omirou Str., Athens…the studio became portable.

 What defines the spatial footprint of an architecture studio?
 What is necessary, and for how long?